Analysis | How China’s Trying to Woo Foreigners to Buy Bonds

 Sign up for Next China, a weekly email on where the nation stands now and where it’s going next.

 Little by little, China is winning more recognition from global bond investors.
 Bloomberg Barclays began adding Chinese sovereign debt to its aggregate index in April and JPMorgan Chase & Co. will start including some in February next year.
-FTSE Russell will decide whether to follow suit after U.S. markets close on Thursday.
-For international funds that track the benchmarks, such moves highlight the maturing of China’s $13 trillion debt market, the world’s second-biggest after the U.S. It’s a market with returns that stand out in a world awash with more than $15 trillion of negative-yielding debt, but which has struggled to lure foreign investors even in a banner year for global fixed income.
+FTSE Russell has China on a watchlist for possible inclusion in one of its benchmark indexes.
+For international funds that track them, such moves highlight the maturing of China’s $13 trillion debt market, the world’s second-biggest after the U.S. It’s a market with returns that stand out in a world awash with more than $15 trillion of negative-yielding debt, but which has struggled to lure foreign investors even in a banner year for global fixed income.
 Overseas funds -- whose holdings remain a drop in the bucket at just over 2% of the total -- raise concerns about such things as market liquidity, hedging options and China’s yuan currency itself.

 1. What are the details?

 Bloomberg Barclays’s Global Aggregate Bond Index, which tracks about $56 trillion in debt, began in April a 20-month process of adding sovereign bonds and notes issued by three Chinese policy banks, which finance state projects and economic and trade development.
 Upon completion, 356 Chinese securities will account for more than 6% of the index.
 (Bloomberg Barclays is owned by Bloomberg LP, which also owns Bloomberg News.)
 JPMorgan’s GBI-EM indexes track more than $200 billion of bonds issued by emerging market governments.
 They will start adding nine of the most-liquid Chinese government bonds over a 10-month period beginning Feb.
-28. FTSE Russell is considering adding China to its World Government Bond Index, which tracks $20.5 trillion of debt.
+28. While FTSE Russell passed in September on adding Chinese debt to its World Government Bond Index, which tracks $20.5 trillion of debt, it said it sees “significant progress toward a future upgrade.”
+It will announce the results of its next major review in March 2020.

 2. Why is it important?